 The Basic Rules

-In short, the more formal the event, the more appropriate a served meal is for the occasion.
-If guests are expected to wear jackets, ties and evening gowns, then the expectation will be for the dinner to be a table service meal.
+The more formal the event, the more appropriate a served meal is for the occasion.
+If guests are expected to wear jackets, ties, and cocktail or evening gowns, the expectation will be for the dinner to be a table service meal.

-Advantages of Plated Meals
+Catered Plated Meals

 Overall, plated meals provide a uniform experience for everyone.

-Planners can take significantly more risks when choosing menus for these events because guests have plenty of selections to choose from.
-Just be sure to include appropriate wording on your invites so that attendees do not arrive expecting a full meal.
+Planners can take significantly more risks when choosing menus for standing receptions because guests have plenty of selections to choose from.
+Just be sure to include appropriate wording on your invitations so attendees don't arrive expecting a full meal.

-One option is to preset salads and desserts at each place-setting.
-It decreases the amount of the food that must be transported across the room, and it ensures a consistent start time for the meal since the salads will be ready at the tables.
+One option is to preset salads and desserts at each place setting.
+This decreases the amount of food that must be transported across the room, and it ensures a consistent start time for the meal because the salads will be ready at the tables.